DEBBY0233/OLUKEMI-DOCUMENTATION/README.md

    - The Incubator Hub Capstone Data Set

 ## Data Cleaning and Preparations

-##### Microsoft Excel was used to perform the following
+Microsoft Excel was used to perform the following

-    for Data Cleaning; in this phase, duplicates were removed, and new columns were added, also there are some data types that needed to be changed, these was also part of the task performed in this section. for Analysis; after ensuring the data was clean, a good number of analysis was carried out on the clean data. some of the formulas used will be updated in this report.
+For Data Cleaning; in this phase, duplicates were removed, and new columns were added, also there are some data types that needed to be changed, these was also part of the task performed in this section. for Analysis; after ensuring the data was clean, a good number of analysis was carried out on the clean data. some of the formulas used will be updated in this report.
 Visualization; the pivot table is a very beautiful visualization tool in excel, this was used to present the summary of the result.
 Next in line is the Structured Query Language.

-##### SQL - (Structured Query Language)
+## SQL - (Structured Query Language)

 This model was used to write queries for all necessary reports needed, but before writing the query, I imported the clean data from excel into my SQL work station.

 Here are the steps involved in importing the data.

 - convert the excel 'xlsl' file to 'csv'(comma delimited) file
 - open the SQL work station
 - create a new data base or use an existing one
 - click and right click on the database
 - proceed to 'task', then to 'import flat file', pick your file from the appropriate location, change table name if necessary and click next.
 - the data types were change to the compatible ones for SQL
 - then the data was uploaded.

-##### Power BI
+## Power BI

 The data used on excel was also imported to power Bi through the following steps
 - Go to 'Get Data'
 - click excel wook book
 - pick your file
 - click to preview
 - then transform data

 ## DATA EXPLORATORY